Holiday decorating can go from fun to frustrating in no time flat. And putting it all away can really be the pits.

-"If you take the time to stow decorations properly after the busy holiday season passes, next year will be easier," Schneider says.
-Keep reading to see how to store fragile holiday items, and save yourself a few headaches (untangling! dusting!) next holiday season, too.
+“If you take the time to stow decorations properly after the busy holiday season passes, next year will be easier,” Schneider says.
+Here’s how to store fragile holiday items, and save yourself a few headaches (untangling! dusting!) next holiday season, too.

 Artificial trees can last years and years with the proper care.
 Schneider suggests that you think about the weight of the tree before determining where to store it.
 "Most artificial trees are too heavy to wrestle into a trap-door attic or lug up a set of stairs.
 Consider storing the tree on the same floor as it is used, perhaps in an adjacent garage, storage room or closet," she advises.